-When connecting managed devices to the dedicated Ethernet ports of the Local Manager, you configure their dedicated Ethernet connections to use static IP addresses or acquire DHCP addresses from the Local Manager.
+When connecting managed devices to the dedicated Ethernet ports of the Local Manager, you can configure their dedicated Ethernet connections to use static IP addresses or acquire DHCP addresses from the Local Manager.

 When setting the Local Manager to assign DHCP addresses to devices, the DHCP pool must not overlap with other pools or subnets: